Codecademy/docs/content/lua/concepts/conditionals/conditionals.md

 ---
 Title: 'Conditionals' # Required; the file name should be the same as the title, but lowercase, with dashes instead of spaces, and all punctuation removed
-Description: 'Conditionals are used to evaluate statements as true or false ' # Required; ideally under 150 characters and starts with a noun (used in search engine results and content previews)
+Description: 'Conditionals are used to evaluate statements as true or false.' # Required; ideally under 150 characters and starts with a noun (used in search engine results and content previews)
 Subjects: # Please only use Subjects in the subjects.md file (https://github.com/Codecademy/docs/blob/main/documentation/subjects.md).
 If that list feels insufficient, feel free to create a new Subject and add it to subjects.md in your PR!
   - 'Computer Science'
 Tags: # Please only use Tags in the tags.md file (https://github.com/Codecademy/docs/blob/main/documentation/tags.md).
 If that list feels insufficient, feel free to create a new Tag and add it to tags.md in your PR!